Back

 But your mobile app can also be on the edge of the spectrum.
 Tinder, for example, encourages matches based mostly on looks.
 People use the app for casual dating, so personal profiles with big attractive photos are perfectly in line with users’ expectations.
 So, if you want to create an app like tinder — you can stop here, but how do you plan to stand out?
 The opposite approach is to blur profile photos altogether, emphasizing interests and personal traits.

 Think about what’s valuable for your audience.
-Imagine a dating app for cinemaholics.
-How the UI design would look like?
+Imagine a dating app for cinephiles.
+What would the UI design look like?
 Maybe you should emphasize their movie preferences and make their avatars smaller.
 Or make people use their celebrity look-a-like photo instead of their own.

 4. Create a safe space